Causal Machine Learning: A Survey and Open Problems: Causal Computer Vision

-\paragraph{Zero-Shot Learning} \citet{yue_counterfactual_2021} suggest to generate counterfactual samples for out-of-distribution generalization of classifiers, by means of a generative model which disentangles class attributes $Y$ and sample-specific attributes $\rmZ$ of $\rmX$.
+\textbf{Counterfactual Data Augmentation} \textbf{Zero-Shot Learning.} \citet{yue_counterfactual_2021} suggest to generate counterfactual samples for out-of-distribution generalization of classifiers, by means of a generative model which disentangles class attributes $Y$ and sample-specific attributes $\rmZ$ of $\rmX$.
 Then, they generate counterfactual samples from a counterfactual distribution where $\rmZ$ has been intervened upon while keeping $Y$ constant, $\tilde{\vx} \sim p\left(\vx \mid y, \doo\left(\tilde{\vz}\right)\right)$.

 To ensure that $\tilde{\vx}$ lies in the true distribution of the seen or unseen samples, they enforce counterfactual faithfulness by applying the contrapositive of the Consistency Rule \cite{consistency_rule}: if $\vx$ is dissimilar to $\tilde{\vx}$, the ground-truth attribute of $\vx$ cannot be $y$.
 We can implement this criterion by training a binary classifier that distinguishes between seen and unseen data $\rmX$.